-Subject Assessment Prerequisite Co-requisite

-English
+Subject English

+Extended English\

-Extended English The English subject will be taught in modules, including attention to all four skills (reading, writing, speaking and listening), as well as grammar with extensive independent tutorial support for students with specific needs.
-50% coursework and 50% final results.
-Nil.
-Nil.
+The English subject will be taught in modules, including attention to all four skills (reading, speaking and listening), as well as grammar with extensive independent tutorial support for with specific needs.

 Australian Studies

+Extended Australian Identity\

-Extended Australian Identity This subject focuses on the human characteristics of contemporary Australian society, on the factors that have influenced the creation of an unique Australian identity and a diversity of Australian communities.
-The course aims to promote knowledge, skills, understanding and values regarding Australia's physical and human environments and aspects of Australian society and its individuals, families and communities.
-50% coursework and 50% final examination.
-Nil.
-Nil.
+This subject focuses on the human characteristics of contemporary Australian society, on t that have influenced the creation of an unique Australian identity and a diversity of Australia communities.
+The course aims to promote knowledge, skills, understanding and values rega Australia's physical and human environments and aspects of Australian society and its indiv families and communities.

-As well as Extended English and Australian Identity, in the first 19 weeks students choose two subjects from Accounting A, Australian Studies A, Chemistry A, Economics A, Mathematics for Humanities A from the Standard Program.
-Science and Economics stream students must study Mathematics for Humanities.
+\ As well as Extended English and Australian Identity, in the first 19 Australian Studies A, Chemistry A, Economics A, Mathematics for Human stream students must study Mathematics for Humanities.